 The most common type of headache is tension headache.
 It is likely caused by tight muscles in your shoulders, neck, scalp, and jaw.
 A tension headache:

-- It may be related to stress, depression, anxiety, a head injury, or holding your head and neck in an abnormal position.
+- May be related to stress, depression, anxiety, a head injury, or holding your head and neck in an abnormal position.

-- It tends to be on both sides of your head.
+- Tends to be on both sides of your head.
 It often starts at the back of the head and spreads forward.
 The pain may feel dull or squeezing, like a tight band or vice.
 Your shoulders, neck, or jaw may feel tight or sore.

 A migraine headache involves severe pain.
 It usually occurs with other symptoms, such as vision changes, sensitivity to sound or light, or nausea.
 With a migraine:

 - The pain may be throbbing, pounding, or pulsating.
 It tends to begin on one side of your head.
 It may spread to both sides.